shivang21007/Number-Tracker/README.md

 # [📡 Number-Tracker ](https://github.com/shivang21007/Number-Tracker)
 This is phone-number tracking pyhton script.
-You can get some useful information about any phone-number. this script is using some pyhton modules like geocoder, phonenumbers, folium and opencage api to gather data. this is script also show you location of the number on map.
+You can get some useful information about any phone-number(including international phone-numbers).
+This script is using some pyhton modules like geocoder, phonenumbers, folium and opencage api to gather data.
+This is script also show you location of the number on map.